Beginner Salsa ClassesYour Quickest Route To Looking Good On The Dancefloor

 The Best Start To Your Salsa Adventure

-I want you to start experiencing all the magic moments that Salsa dancing can give you as soon as possible.
+And I really want you to start experiencing all the magic moments that Salsa dancing can give you – that’s why you’re here, right?

 But I know you’ll only stick with it long enough if it feels like fun, and you can see definite progress.

-So I designed my beginner classes to overcome all the usual problems that people have when they start learning to dance Salsa.
+So I designed my beginner classes to overcome all the usual problems that people have when they start learning to dance Salsa – the problems which cause them to lose interest or even quit.

 What Type Of Person Are You?